NuevoFoundation/workshops/content/english/github-basics/activity-6.md

 ---
-title: "Activity 6: Sailing Smoothly with GitHub Actions"
+title: "Activity 6: Implementing Automation with GitHub Actions"
-date: 2023-08-10T13:00:00-07:00
+date: 2023-12-21T13:24:17-07:00
 draft: false
 weight: 7
 ---

-## Sailing Smoothly with GitHub Actions and Continuous Integration
+## Enhancing Your Workflow with GitHub Actions

-As you continue your coding voyage, you'll want to ensure your coding boat (project) stays seaworthy at all times.
-GitHub Actions and Continuous Integration (CI) serve as your diligent crewmates, keeping your boat in top shape by automating testing, building, and deployment processes.
+GitHub Actions is a powerful feature in GitHub that automates software workflows, enabling you to automate your build, test, and deployment processes.

-### What is GitHub Actions?
+### Introduction to GitHub Actions

-Imagine GitHub Actions as your crew of experts working around the clock.
-They automatically carry out tasks whenever specific events occur, ensuring your coding boat is well-maintained.

-### The Power of Continuous Integration (CI)

-Think of Continuous Integration as your boat's quality control mechanism.
-Every time you or your team members push code to the repository, CI automatically tests and integrates changes.
-This prevents potential issues from growing into full-blown storms.
+GitHub Actions helps in automating, customizing, and executing your software development workflows right within your repository.
+This can include actions like automatically running tests, deploying to hosting servers, or automating code reviews.

-### Setting Up GitHub Actions and CI
+### Setting Up GitHub Actions

-Getting GitHub Actions and CI on board is straightforward:

 1. **Creating a Workflow**:
-   - In your repository, navigate to the "Actions" tab.
+   - Navigate to your GitHub repository and click on the "Actions" tab.
-   - Click "New workflow" and choose a template or start from scratch.
+   - Start setting up a workflow either by choosing a pre-configured workflow template or creating one from scratch.
-   - Define when the workflow should run (e.g., push, pull request).
-   - Describe the steps the workflow should take (e.g., tests, building).

-2. **Creating CI Configuration**:
+   - Workflows are defined in YAML files within the `.github/workflows` directory of your repository.

+2. **Configuring Continuous Integration (CI)**:
-   - Depending on your programming language, create a configuration file (e.g., `.travis.yml` for Travis CI).
+   - Create a configuration file (e.g., `.github/workflows/ci.yml`) in your repository.
-   - Specify the desired tests and processes for your CI to perform.
+   - Define the actions to run as part of your CI process.
+This could include steps like setting up your development environment, installing dependencies, running tests, and building your code.

-### Benefits of Automation
+### Advantages of GitHub Actions

-Enlisting GitHub Actions and CI as part of your crew offers significant advantages:

-1. **Swift Feedback**:
-   - Automated tests provide rapid feedback on code changes.

-2. **Early Detection of Issues**:
-   - CI detects bugs and errors before they reach the main project.

-3. **Consistent Builds**:
+- **Automated Testing**: Automatically run your test suites on every commit to ensure code changes don't break existing functionality.
+- **Early Bug Detection**: Detect and address bugs early in the development process before they make it to production.
-   - Automated processes ensure a consistent build environment.
+- **Consistent Builds**: Automate your build processes to ensure consistent builds across all environments.

-4. **Deployment Automation**:
-   - Use GitHub Actions to automate deployment to hosting platforms.

-### Smooth Sailing Ahead

-With GitHub Actions and CI, you can confidently navigate the digital waters, knowing your coding boat is equipped to weather any storm.
-Embrace automation as your trusted tool, ensuring your coding voyage remains smooth and productive from start to finish.

-{{< children >}}
+- **Deployment Automation**: Automatically deploy your code to your production environment or any hosting platform.

+### Exploring Further
+- Explore GitHub Marketplace to find and integrate actions that others have created.
+- Customize your workflows to suit the specific needs of your project.

+GitHub Actions brings a new level of efficiency and consistency to your development workflows, helping you automate repetitive tasks and focus on building great software.